YTO Cargo Airlines

-YTO Cargo Airlines Co., Ltd., operating as YTO Cargo Airlines is a Chinese cargo airline based in Hangzhou.
+YTO Cargo Airlines Co., Ltd., operating as YTO Cargo Airlines is a Chinese cargo airline based in Hangzhou, Zhejiang.
+It is a subsidiary of express delivery company YTO Express.
+The airline started operation in 2015.
+The company plans to open its new air-land cargo hub at Jiaxing Airport by the end of 2025.

 Destinations

 YTO Cargo Airlines operates to 21 destinations in eight countries.

 In July 2019, the airline launched new routes to Uzbekistan and the Philippines.
 On 2 November 2020, Singapore was added to its network.